rilieo/oogle-unphotos/MILESTONE_04.md

 Special Instructions for Form 2
 ---
 Click on the `upload` icon in top right.
-Photos take a while to load...
+Photos take a while to load...If they don't load, try refreshing?

 URL for form 3 (from current milestone)
 ---